UCLA offers summer classes in two six-week sessions: Summer Session A and Summer Session C:

 Visit the UCLA Summer Sessions site for more information.Back to top

 UCLA accepts tuition assistance from several VA and Military programs.
-Please contact Bernard Llanos, Veterans Affairs Coordinator, with all benefits questions at firstname.lastname@example.org.Back to top
+Visit the UCLA Registrar's Veterans Affairs site or contact Ryan Redding, Veterans Benefits Coordinator, with all benefits questions at firstname.lastname@example.org.Back to top

 Students receive an automated email after they enroll.
 A reminder email with login information is sent the week before class begins.